telezoic/Inquisitor-Python-Wx/README.md

 1: Place the Inquisitor-Python-Wx folders and files in a folder on your machine. [.gitkeep lets us load an empty folder structure - so you don't have to create it manually on your machine]

-2: Modify the following lines in InquisitorWx.py to specify your folders for i/o:

-  	vendorpath = "folder on your machine/vendors/"
-  	csvinpath  = "folder on your machine/input/"
-  	csvoutpath = "folder on your machine/output/"

-3: Windows users, modify line 154 to give the full path to the image ``` bmp = wx.Bitmap("kanelong.png")```

-4: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
+2: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
 Remove your EZproxy/Authentication prefix from the urls.
 Ensure there are no headers in the .csv

-5: Add your input .csv file[s] to /input.
+3: Add your input .csv file[s] to /input.

-6: Mod/add your own vendor scripts as needed based on the appropriate matching syntax [from your vendor's html source code].
+4: Mod/add your own vendor scripts as needed based on the appropriate matching syntax [from your vendor's html source code].

-7: Add these vendor files to /vendors.
+5: Add these vendor files to /vendors.

-8: Run inquisitorWx.py from the terminal.
+6: Run inquisitorWx.py from the terminal.

-9: Follow the GUI prompts: select a vendor file; select a .csv input file; name your .csv output; start.
+7: Follow the GUI prompts: select a vendor file; select a .csv input file; name your .csv output; start.
 Each selection will be confirmed in the status bar.

-10: The status bar on the GUI will count and display access messages + urls + titles for access failures.
+8: The status bar on the GUI will count and display access messages + urls + titles for access failures.

-11: Terminal display will write out errors.
+9: Terminal display will write out errors.

-12: When the script is complete, the status bar will display the total run time.
+10: When the script is complete, the status bar will display the total run time.

-13: The script will write the access message to the third column of the .csv, now located in /output.
+11: The script will write the access message to the third column of the .csv, now located in /output.

 ####Roadmap####